 Read More: Best Chinese Movies of 2019

-1. The Devil Next Door (2019)
+3. The Devil Next Door (2019)

 Charles Manson might be known, and even feared, for his ability to influence people in a way that would lead them to commit horrible acts.
 But he was really just an amateur!
 Ask Hitler.
-The man brought about one of the biggest genocides in history, and all he had to do was talk up to people in doing what he wanted.
+The man brought about one of the biggest genocides in history, and all he had to do was talk up to people to do what he wanted.
 But he isn’t entirely responsible for what happened in Nazi Germany.

 2. Who Killer Little Gregory

-Apart from the technical structure of the show, the narrative is also designed in a way that each episode ends in a cliffhanger, to keep you going to the next episode, trying to get to the bottom of who might have killed Gregory Villemin.
+Apart from the technical structure of the show, the narrative is also designed in a way that each episode ends in a cliffhanger to keep you going to the next episode, trying to get to the bottom of who might have killed Gregory Villemin.
 ‘Who Killed Little Gregory?’ encourages viewers to do their bit of amateur sleuthing, increasing the degree of interactiveness of the show.
-If you love true crime tales, and fancy yourself somewhat of a detective, you cannot miss this show.
-Facts and accounts are placed in front of you meticulously, as viewers are met with the impenetrability of the case that has remained unsolved to date.
+If you love true crime tales and fancy yourself somewhat of a detective, you cannot miss this show.
+Facts and accounts are placed in front of you meticulously as viewers are met with the impenetrability of the case that has remained unsolved to date.

 1. Don’t Fu*k With Cats

 Unlike most documentaries that tend to be an exercise in retroactively solving a crime, there is a sense of urgency in the way this docuseries is structured.
-The docuseries is not afraid to throw out twists, by showing how Magnotta evades the law, by peeling back his online persona and revealing his lies, and most importantly, by giving us an alternate culprit who seems to fit the bill for the crime.
-In an intense roller-coaster narrative, our hopes are toyed with, as we want to see the killer brought to justice, and just when we feel we are closing in, there seems to be a curveball.
+The docuseries is not afraid to throw out twists by showing how Magnotta evades the law, by peeling back his online persona and revealing his lies, and most importantly, by giving us an alternate culprit who seems to fit the bill for the crime.
+In an intense roller-coaster narrative, our hopes are toyed with as we want to see the killer brought to justice, and just when we feel we are closing in, there seems to be a curveball.
 Without a doubt, this is the most exhilarating docuseries of 2019.

 Read More: Best Documentaries of 2019